atreyasha/deep-generative-models/src/docs/CGAN.md

 $ python3 train_CGAN.py --epochs 100 --latent-dimensions 2
 ```

-Pre-trained CGAN weights for MNIST and fashion-MNIST can be found in the `/src/pickles` directory.

 **Note:** Due to a bug, loading these weights back into a tf.keras model results in warnings for unresolved objects.
 The models can still be used and the bug will be fixed in a later commit.

 ### CGAN Samples